gohugoio/hugoreleaser/README.md

 ## Why another Go release tool?

 If you need a Go build/release tool with all the bells and whistles, check out [GoReleaser](https://github.com/goreleaser/goreleaser).
 This project was created because [Hugo](https://github.com/gohugoio/hugo) needed some features not on the road map of that project.

-Hugo is using this tool for its next release, fingers crossed.
+Hugo used this tool for its [v0.102.0 Release](https://github.com/gohugoio/hugo/releases/tag/v0.102.0).
+If you also want to use this tool and have a complex setup, you may want to wait for a conclusion to [Issue #27](https://github.com/gohugoio/hugoreleaser/issues/27) first.